 There are two main towns that are close to Lake Wellington and it will depend on where you are coming from as to which town you will go through or be close to.

-Sale Victoria Australia is approximately 217km from Melbourne via the M1 and is one of the larger town in the East Gippsland area.
-Lake Wellington is roughly 22km from the Sale town center.
+Sale Victoria Australia is approximately 217km from Melbourne via the M1 and is one of the larger towns in the East Gippsland area.
+Lake Wellington is roughly 22km from the Sale town centre.

 Essential services in Sale Victoria

 - Hospital with emergency department (Australian emergency number is 000)